dloker/getdata-008-project/CodeBook.md

 ### The addition of subject and activity

 subject - the subject id corresponding to each observation.
+Taken from subject_train.txt and subject_test.txt

 activity - the activity name corresponding to each observation.
 This activity can be one of WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, or LAYING.
 The activity is what the subject was doing as the time of the observation.
+Taken from y_train.txt and y_test.txt merged with activity_labels.txt

 ## Tidy Process